slallement/SoundSynth/README.md

 SoundSynth
 ==========

-A simple synthesizer in sfml.
-(Made for azerty keyboard originally.)
+A simple synthesizer implementing a lowpass filter in sfml.
+(Made for azerty keyboard originally, change main.cpp if you want to modify the key mapping.)

 # How to build

 Get [SFML2.0](http://sfml-dev.org/)

-Link with -lsfml-network -lsfml-graphics -lsfml-window -lsfml-system
+Link with -lsfml-audio -lsfml-graphics -lsfml-window -lsfml-system

 # Screenshot